mlswg/mls-protocol/draft-ietf-mls-protocol.md

 managed in GitHub, but any substantive change should be discussed on the MLS mailing list.

-A group of agents who want to send each other encrypted messages needs a way to derive shared symmetric encryption keys.
+Users who want to send each other encrypted messages needs a way to derive shared symmetric encryption keys.
 For two parties, this problem has been studied thoroughly, with the Double Ratchet emerging as a common solution {{doubleratchet}} {{signal}}.
 Channels implementing the Double Ratchet enjoy fine-grained forward secrecy as well as post-compromise security, but are nonetheless efficient enough for heavy use over low-bandwidth networks.

-For a group of size greater than two, a common strategy is to unilaterally broadcast symmetric "sender" keys over existing shared symmetric channels, and then for each agent to send messages to the group encrypted with their own sender key.
-Unfortunately, while this improves efficiency over pairwise broadcast of individual messages  and (with the addition of a hash ratchet) provides forward secrecy, it is difficult to achieve post-compromise security with sender keys.
-An adversary who learns a sender key can often indefinitely and passively eavesdrop on that sender's messages.
+For a group of size greater than two, a common strategy is to unilaterally broadcast symmetric "sender" keys over existing shared symmetric channels, and then for each Member to send messages to the group encrypted with their own sender key.
+Unfortunately, while this improves efficiency over pairwise broadcast of individual messages and provides forward secrecy (with the addition of a hash ratchet), it is difficult to achieve post-compromise security with sender keys.
+An adversary who learns a sender key can often indefinitely and passively eavesdrop on that Member's messages.
 Generating and distributing a new sender key provides a form of post-compromise security with regard to that sender.
-However, it requires computation and communications resources that scale linearly as the size of the group.
+However, it requires computation and communications resources that scale linearly with the size of the group.

 In this document, we describe a protocol based on tree structures that enable asynchronous group keying with forward secrecy and